tony-waters/tony-waters.github.io/_posts/2026-03-10-three-ways-with-jpa-one-to-one-version2.md

 ## Variant D — Unidirectional with Foreign Key in Parent

+> Variant D is a unidirectional relationship where the parent stores the foreign key and the child has no back-reference.
+Only the parent entity can navigate to the child.
+The child does not know which parent references it.
+This produces a simpler object model because there is no bidirectional relationship to keep synchronized.
+Lifecycle operations are controlled entirely by the parent through cascade and orphan removal.

 Variant D removes the back-reference.

 Only the parent navigates to the child.